neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-cap/Lab-Manual_earthworm-giant-fiber-cap.md

 The worm should not be too wet, but if it gets too dry during the experiments, lift the cover to moisten it with a dropper (of either anaesthesia or water depending on current anaesthetic depth and desired depth).
 Note that the anaesthetic will tend to dry out the skin.

-### Experiment 1: effect of electrode geometry on cap
+### Experiment 1: Presenting... the CAP itself

+In this experiment, you will examine the CAP itself as well as the effect of electrode separation on the CAP.
+With this data you can infer a variety of information about the anatomical and physiological features of the giant fiber system.

 #### Stimulation Preparation
 1. Clip the two stimulation electrodes to two pins 1cm apart near the anterior end of the worm.
     :::{Note}
-    Which of the two stimulation leads do you think should be closer to the differential measurement electrodes?
+    The stimulation electrodes will be used to evoke an action potential in the Giant Fibers at the anterior end of the worm, which will be measured at the posterior half of the worm.
+Which of the two stimulation leads (+ or -) do you think should be closer to the differential measurement electrodes?
 Why?
     :::
 2. Clip the two measurement electrodes to two pins closest to the stimulation electrodes (does not matter which of the two is the closest).
 3. <font color="red"> Disable </font> the Matrix Writer node.